Sharon0717-bit/RTS/readme.md

 ## Authors and acknowledgment

 There are four members in our project team, Xiaoran Li (Project Manager), Weiran Lin (Algorithm Engineer), Melissa Chan (Algorithm Engineer), and Weinan Hu (Algorithm Engineer).
-We are all second-year MS Data science students at the University of Rochester.